learn-co-curriculum/phase-0-intro-to-css/README.md

 These questions deal with structure, hierarchy, and meaning, which are are concerns of the content layer.
-What does this mean as we start to define the presentation layer?
-As you write CSS, these are some questions you might ask yourself in the process:
+What does this mean as we start to define the presentation layer with CSS?
+As you write the CSS, these are some questions you might ask yourself in the process:

 - Do we want the header menu to be stationary, or does it scroll with the browser window?